AnyBlok/AnyBlok_Marshmallow/doc/MEMENTO.rst

 The schema need to have the registry.

-If no registry found when the de(serialization) or validation then the **AnyBlokMarshmallowException** is raised
+If no registry found when the de(serialization) or validation then the entry **registry** will be added in the errors dict.

 Add the **registry** by the Meta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~